 Bonuses are offered by bookmakers for the same reason every retail store has coupons or vouchers.
 The best betting offers UK tend to add value for bettors and can also be used to attract some punters into markets they’d otherwise ignore.

 To get your Tote Credit, it’s as easy as signing up for the service, depositing the funds you want, and then placing your first horse racing bet.
-Be careful on the type of bet you place though as ‘Ten to Follow’, virtual sports and casino wagers will not count.
 You don’t have to remember any Tote promo code.

-If you are going to take full advantage of Tote’s sign up offer then you need to make sure you have got an eye on the best possible outcome.
-This means finding a race that is attractive for you when placing your first bet; after all this is your own money.
+If you are going to take full advantage of Tote’s sign-up offer, then you need to make sure you have an eye on the best possible outcome.
+This means finding a race that is attractive to you when placing your first bet; after all, this is your own money.

 But also look beyond that, look at what you will do once you have the credit.
-Tote Credit is time-limited so you need to make sure you have timed your qualifying right.
-This is especially important if there is a major race that you plan to use your credit on; you don’t want it to expire before you get your chance.
+Tote Credit is time-limited, so you need to make sure you have timed your qualifying correctly.
+This is especially important if there is a major race that you plan to use your credit for; you don’t want it to expire before you get your chance.

-Tote Credit doesn’t work in the same way as free bets offered by others such as Matchbook sign up offers, with Tote Credit functioning closer to real money instead.
-It isn’t quite the same, you can’t withdraw it and it is restricted to only being able to be used on horse racing bets.
+Tote Credit doesn’t work in the same way as free bets offered by others, such as Matchbook sign-up offers, with Tote Credit functioning closer to real money instead.
+It isn’t quite the same; you can’t withdraw it, and it is restricted to only being used on horse racing bets.

 Tote’s website and product can be slightly overwhelming to new customers; however, by using our review and also the tips they include on their website, you can get used to it quite quickly.